farhanjutt23/OOP_python/README.md

    - Applying constructors and destructors for initialization and cleanup.

 3. **Methods and Functions**:
-   - Defining and using instance methods, class methods, and static methods...
+   - Defining and using instance methods, class methods, and static methods.
-   - Understanding method overloading and overriding.
+   - Understanding method overloading and overriding

 4. **Relationships and Associations**:
    - Learning about different types of relationships like association, aggregation, and composition.